 Minerals are identified and can be separated from one another on the basis of physical properties such as color, hardness, and crystal form. kids with minerals

-minerals5smkids with minerals Pre-service teachers help kids identify minerals.
+kids with minerals Pre-service teachers help kids identify minerals.

 At Glitter Gulch students have a chance to collect and identify four different mineral specimens they can take home with them. kids at glitter gultch collecting minerals